Mediterranean houses style are a fundamental part of colonial and modern architecture.

 The style of mediterranean houses is very well defined through the use of natural elements and materials, abundant use of white in facades and interior walls, as well as in furniture and decoration.

-These are usually HOUSES with an authentic design, which inspire peace and harmony.
+These are HOUSE IDEAS with an authentic design, which inspire peace and harmony.

 Origin of the Mediterranean House Style